vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/migration/config.md

   - remove `plugins.mdEnhance.enableAll` ![removed](https://img.shields.io/badge/-removed-red)

-    There are too many noob users who don’t know what they are doing, and they just enable this option without using all the feature provided, yet they complain about load speed.
+    There are too many noob users who don't know what they are doing, and they just enable this option without using all the feature provided, yet they complain about load speed.

   - remove `plugins.mdEnhance.lineNumbers` ![removed](https://img.shields.io/badge/-removed-red)